zaiisao/Documentation/en/Audio Broadcast/custom_audio_android.md

 Customizing the audio source and sink requires you to manage audio data recording and playback on your own.

 - When customizing the audio source, you need to record and process the audio data on your own.
-- When customizing the audio sink, you need to process and play the audio data on your own.
+- When customizing the audio sink, you need to process and play back the audio data on your own.